santigarcor/laratrust/docs/index.rst

 Table of Contents:
 ==================
 ..
 NOTE::
-    Please read all the sections in order
+    Please read all the sections in order.

 .. toctree::